Fiber-optic communication: Comparison with electrical transmission

 Optical fibers are more difficult and expensive to splice than electrical conductors.
 And at higher powers, optical fibers are susceptible to fiber fuse, resulting in catastrophic destruction of the fiber core and damage to transmission components.

-Because of these benefits of electrical transmission, optical communication is not common in short box-to-box, backplane, or chip-to-chip applications; however, optical systems on those scales have been demonstrated in the laboratory.
+In short-distance and relatively low-bandwidth applications, electrical transmission is often preferred because of its lower cost.
+Optical communication is not common in short box-to-box, backplane, or chip-to-chip applications.

-In certain situations fiber may be used even for short-distance or low-bandwidth applications, due to other important features:
+In certain situations, fiber may be used even for short-distance or low-bandwidth applications, due to other important features: